RareDevs/Rare/README.md

 There are several options to contribute.

-- If you know Python and PyQt you can implement new Features (Some ideas are in the Projects Tab).
+- If you know Python and PyQt, you can implement new features (Some ideas are in the projects tab).
 - If you are a designer, you can add Stylesheets or create a logo or a banner.
 - You can translate the application in your language: Check our [transifex](https://www.transifex.com/rare-1/rare) page for that.